 Use Lucidchart’s CSV Import for Process Diagrams to create flowcharts, swim lanes, and process diagrams quickly from your data.
 This tutorial will walk you through the steps of formatting your data and importing it to generate a process diagram.
-If you would like to skip to the end and just look at an example, you can jump there.
+Keep in mind that this is an experimental feature.
+Some functionality may not work as expected.

 Before importing your data, please check to make sure it meets the requirements below.

 This is an example of what your data should look like.

 Each line in the file (after the line containing column headers) represents an element of a Lucidchart diagram--a page, a shape, or a line.

 Each page is represented as a line in the file.
 Pages only need information in the `Id`, `Name`, and `Text Area 1` columns.

 Each shape gets its own line as well - this includes containers such as swim lanes, which are considered shapes.
 The CSV file format does not include shape position information, but does include information about a shape’s name, text, and containment.

 Every line is represented by a line in the file, which displays information about which blocks the line connects to, what its endpoints look like, and what (if any) text is on it.

 Every item in the file needs an ID number.
 The ID is used to uniquely identify the item in other places in the file, such as those with containment and line information.
 The ID numbers should start at 1 and increment by 1 on each line.